cspades/predi-home/README.md

 A Cloud AI-driven embedded system that learns the discretized time-series state trajectory of a smart home to predict and autonomously operate various features included within the smart home via behavioral cloning or reinforcement learning on human-computer/appliance interactions to improve the lifestyle and productivity of the resident(s) of the smart home.

-In particular, a neural net or random forest trains on the time-domain state of the smart home through imitation learning on the translated feature trajectories of the smart home, and periodically (depending on the periodicity or frequency bandwidth of the learned trajectory) update the autonomous smart home controller to reflect changes in the predicted state trajectory or autonomous policy of the smart home, with minimal guidance from or interaction with the active resident(s) of the smart home.
+In particular, a neural net or random forest trains on the time-domain state trajectory of the smart home through imitation learning on the state of controllable features of the smart home, and periodically (depending on the periodicity or frequency bandwidth of the learned trajectory) update the autonomous smart home controller to reflect changes in the predicted state trajectory or autonomous policy of the smart home, with minimal guidance from or interaction with the active resident(s) of the smart home.

 ## Project Specifications and Methodology